Abu Simbel: Cutting free the temples

+One of the faces of the statues of Ramses the Great at the Great Temple of Abu Simbel being moved into storage.

-Holes were drilled in the separated blocks and steel lifting pins were inserted and epoxied in place on each block with which to lift each block.
-To further protect the blocks from cracking each was coated with a protective coating.
+Holes were drilled in the separated blocks and steel lifting pins were inserted and epoxied in place with which to lift each block.
+To further protect the blocks from cracking, each was coated with a protective coating.
 Any blocks with decorated interior were wrapped in linen.
-After nine months of continuous work by 500 workers the first block was lifted out on 21 May 1965.
-To lift the blocks two guy-rope derricks were installed at each temple, one with 20 ton and the other a 30 ton lifting capacity.
-Each block was given a unique identification code (which identified its exact position) and carefully transported on a sand cushion in a slow-moving trailer to one of two temporary holding areas with a total area of 44000 m2.
+After nine months of continuous work by 500 workers, the first block was lifted out on 21 May 1965.
+To lift the blocks, two guy-rope derricks were installed at each temple, one with a 20-ton lifting capacity and the other a 30-ton capacity.
+Each block was given a unique identification code (which identified its exact position) and carefully transported on a sand cushion in a slow-moving trailer to one of two temporary holding storage areas with a total area of 44000 m2.
 By the time of the first block's removal 3,000 people were living in the construction village, of whom 1,850 were working on site.
 As work progressed on extracting the interiors, the sand was removed from the front of the facades.
-As the heads of figures of the pharaohs on the front of the Great Temple exceeded the 30-ton lifting limit, the weight was reduced by cutting their crown off and removing them.
+As the heads of figures of the pharaohs on the front of the Great Temple exceeded the 30-ton lifting limit, the weight was reduced by cutting their crown off.
 Then on 15 October, the most experienced stone cutters commenced cutting the first face away from behind their ears.
 After this was completed, on the next day the first 19-ton face was removed by the crane.
 To protect them from sandstorms during storage, each block was covered in straw mats, and if necessary given additional applications of resin.

-On 16 April 1966, two weeks ahead of schedule and six months after the disassembly had commenced the last block was removed, with none having been seriously damaged.
+On 16 April 1966, two weeks ahead of schedule and six months after the disassembly had commenced, the last block was removed, with none having been seriously damaged.
 In total the temples were cut into 1,036 blocks.
 Some of the rock and sand used to construct the cofferdam was removed for reuse in creating the new cliff behind the relocated temples, before the rest of the dam was pushed into the rising waters of the lake in late August 1966.
 The smallest individual block weighed seven tons.